-(8) Conditions which require a standard to be met must specifically refer to an approved or published standard.
+(6) Conditions which require a standard to be met must specifically refer to an approved or published standard.

-(9) No conditions may be imposed which affect a third party or which are reliant on a third party for fulfilment.
+(7) No conditions may be imposed which affect a third party or which are reliant on a third party for fulfilment.

-(10) If the Municipal Planning Tribunal approves a land development or use application subject to conditions, it must specify which conditions must be complied with before the sale, development or transfer of the land.
+(8) If the Municipal Planning Tribunal or Land Development Officer approves a land development or use application subject to conditions, it, he or she must specify which conditions must be complied with before the sale, development or transfer of the land.